withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 <details>
 <summary>Give me another hint!</summary>
-In order to use props (values passed) from a blog post, like tags, you need to prefix the value with a certain word.
+In order to use props (values passed) from a `.md` blog post in your layout, like tags, you need to prefix the value with a certain word.

 <details>
 <summary>Show me the code!</summary>